futurice/shadow-and-canary-traffic-example/README.md

 # shadow-and-canary-traffic-example

-_This is the accompanying example project for a Futurice blog post: (TODO:)_
+_This is the accompanying example project for a Futurice blog post: https://futurice.com/blog/case-study-how-to-test-a-service-under-production-load-before-going-to_

 The point is to demonstrate two concepts in Nodejs: shadow traffic and canary traffic.